The law and best practice for the renaming of streets and buildings (December 2020) page 33

 • Where the decision will remove an existing benefit.

 4. An implied consultation obligation is unlikely to arise in every situation but is something that officers should keep under review particularly when developing general policy or dealing with high profile/contentious decisions.
 In the event there is a consultation obligation - or a council decides to consult even when it does not have to - who should be consulted will be dependent upon the decision but we suggest at least those owners/occupiers affected by the decision.
+Note that in the case of the 2023 Act, regulations and/or guidance have not yet been published detailing how necessary support is to be demonstrated.
+See the commentary on the 2023 Act.

 5. Any consultation must be adequate and fair having regard to all the circumstances and the courts have set out some broad guiding principles on what this means: